jro31/jethro-codes/_articles/my-story.md

 Looking back, that might not have been the healthiest way to do it, but it worked.

-Fitness, and running in particular was suddenly very important to me.
+Fitness, and running in particular, were suddenly very important to me.

 I'd gone to university with a very open mind.
 This was my first time living away from home, and I was determined to try new things.